• Rev. Kim K. Crawford Harvie • Senior Minister

 A prolific composer and arranger of choral, vocal, and instrumental music, Mark has received commissions from the University of Michigan Women’s Glee Club, the University of Michigan Honors Convocation, Miller College, and Dixboro United Methodist Church.
 His works have been performed and recorded by the University of Michigan Chamber Choir, the Boston Choral Ensemble, the Boston University Concert Chorus, the Saint Petersburg String Quartet, and various other ensembles.

-Laura Evonne Steinman • Religious Educator/Artist in Residence • firstname.lastname@example.org
+Laura Evonne Steinman • Director of Religious Education for Children and Families/Artist in Residence • email@example.com

-Laura Evonne Steinman is a life-long UU who grew up in Rochester, NY, she attended Rochester's First Unitarian Universalist Church where Rev. Richard Gilbert was the Minister and Elizabeth Strong was the DRE.
+Laura Evonne Steinman is a life-long Unitarian Universalist (UU) who grew up in Rochester, NY.
+She attended Rochester's First Unitarian Universalist Church, where Rev. Richard Gilbert was the Minister and Elizabeth Strong was the DRE.
 Laura had no idea how lucky she was.
-After attending the RE program, she began teaching and volunteering at many church functions.
-During and after graduate school, Laura Evonne served as the DRE of Third Unitarian Church on the west side of Chicago, a small congregation with a small multi-aged RE program.
-She colorfully weaves together art, spiritually, justice and community action.
+After attending the Religious Education program, she began teaching and volunteering at many church functions.
+During and after graduate school, Laura Evonne served as the Director of Religious Education of Third Unitarian Church on the west side of Chicago, a small congregation with a small multi-aged RE program.
+Today, Laura Evonne colorfully weaves together art, spiritually, justice, and community action.

 In conjunction with her UU upbringing, Laura Evonne's spiritual journey is informed by her mixed-faith background.
-She is nurtured by both her father's Jewish family of Russian descent, and her mother's Polish-Catholic experience.
-When not working at ASC, Laura keeps herself extremely busy: She teaches Art at the Lee Academy Pilot School in Dorchester.
-It's an early intervention program with some children on the autism spectrum.
-She also leads fabric collage classes for adults, and sews her own fabric arts for her art label "Colorful Matters."
+She is nurtured by both her father's Jewish family of Russian descent and her mother's Polish-Catholic experience.
+When not working at Arlington Street, Laura Evonne keeps her colorful soul active in community: specializing in creating community art and working with children on the autism spectrum; working/volunteering at Gould Farm, the oldest therapeutic farm for those struggling with mental illness in America; teaching sewing and mending classes; and creating visual elements for worship rituals.
 You might also find Laura organizing a new moon gathering at Moishe House Boston: Kavod Jewish Social Justice House, marching in an anti-war march, volunteering with her cat and dog through PetPals at Cambridge Homes, cooking a veggie dinner, gardening, visiting family, or just soaking up the magic that is around most every corner.

 Laura received her BFA in Sculpture from The Rhode Island School of Design and her Master's in Art Education (with a focus in Community Arts) from The School of the Art Institute of Chicago.
 She believes: "In each of our hands we hold gifts to share with others; let our hands be open wide to all the experiences we encounter in our world community."